Yuyh21/ITCS3160_Project1/README.md

 In this trigger, it performs an update on the customers table where it updates the orderId attribute of the customers table whenever a new order is made according to the customer who ordered it.
 Click [here](updateCustomers_trigger.sql) to view this trigger.

+#### Update Delivery_Personnel Table

+In this trigger, it performs an update on the delivery_personnel table where it update the studentId, employeeId, and employeeTypeId columns of the delivery_personnel table whenever an update is made to the student_employee table and a student is a delivery personnel.
+Click [here](insertNewDriver.sql) to view this trigger.

 ### VIII.
 Stored Procedure

 ### IX.
 Web/App Implementation (Optional) or Description of Future Work